pierre-rouleau/pel/README.rst

   configuration of external packages a through the various ``pel-use-...`` customizable user-options.

-  - PEL provides integration glue that no individual package provides on its own.
+  - PEL provides coordination logic that no individual package provides on its own.
   - You can start small by activating only what you need and add more later, or remove something you no longer need, all done through customization; you do not need to write code for that.